goriunov/tauri-build/README.md

 # tauri-build

-A composable action to build your Tauri project.
+A composable action to build your Tauri project. (fork)

 ## Usage